-- a) The City does not properly record receivables turned over to the County for collection, - b) Amounts transferred to other funds did not equal amounts transferred from other funds, b) Repeat current year,
+- a) Amounts transferred to other funds did not equal amounts transferred from other funds, - b) Bank reconciliations are not being performed on a timely basis.

-Recommendation: We recommend the level of supervision for the accounting and financial reporting functions for the City be evaluated to determine that personnel in these positions possess adequate knowledge and understanding of governmental financial reporting.
+Recommendation: I recommend the level of supervision for the accounting and financial reporting functions for the City be evaluated to determine that personnel in these positions possess adequate knowledge and understanding of governmental financial reporting.